holguinj/puppet-docs/source/puppet/3/reference/ssl_move_me.markdown

 They both refer to essentially the same thing.
 Informally, many people (including us at Puppet Labs) often just say "SSL" to refer to any combination of TLS and SSL, mostly because old habits die hard.

 Most tools can use multiple versions of the protocol, and the combination of versions they support will often cross the arbitrary TLS/SSL boundary.
-(Usually SSL 3.0 and at least TLS 1.0 and 1.1.)
-The exact protocol you'll be using at any given moment depends on the configuration of every tool that might interact with the system.
+(Usually something like SSL 3.0, TLS 1.0, and 1.1.)
+Since clients and servers can negotiate versions on the fly, the exact protocol you'll be using at any given moment depends on the configuration of every tool that might interact with the system.

 ### Starting an SSL Connection